Hydroelectricity in Canada: Opposition to Expansion

 While the instalment of hydroelectric stations in northern Ontario could potentially meet rising energy demands, public concerns over the environmental damage caused by hydroelectric activities are present.

 The Ontario River Alliance opposes the creation of new hydroelectric facilities in Ontario, insisting that labeling hydroelectric power as a non-emitting source for CRCs is misinformation and that dams do generate greenhouse gasses by the accumulation of methane producing biomass.
 This claim is based on a 2006 European study that correlates increased methane production of 7% to the accumulation of sedimentation behind hydraulic structures.

 Quebec

 Hydro-Québec's extensive network of 61 hydroelectric dams have a combined capacity of 38,400 megawatts, accounting for over half of the Canadian total.
 Hydropower accounts for 95.73% of the supply sold by the Quebec Crown-owned utility.
 Five of Hydro-Québec's hydroelectric facilities are rated above 2,000 MW — the Manic-5, La Grande-4, La Grande-3 La Grande-2-A and Robert-Bourassa stations — while 7 others have a capacity of over 1,000 megawatts.

 New projects

 The proposed Gull Island facility would consist of a generation station with a capacity of 2,250 MW after 2035.

-The Romaine River project in Quebec started construction in 2009 and will have a capacity of 1550 MW by 2023.

-The Site C dam on the Peace River in British Columbia began operation in 2025, with an estimated generated capacity of 1100 MW.